Training & development policy template

 What's included in this template

-A complete framework for employee development
+A complete framework for employee learning and development

 Purpose & scope

-Why training matters and who the policy applies to.
+The commitment to development and who the policy applies to.

 Policy statement